 We are subject to the ongoing supervision of the Guernsey Financial Services Commission.
-The Partnership is also registered with the AFM as a foreign investment institution under Article 2:73 of the FSA, as a result of which it is excepted from the need to obtain a license under the FSA, but it is subject to certain ongoing obligations, including reporting obligations, under that legislation.
+The Partnership is also registered with the AFM as an investment institution domiciled in a designated state as referred to in Article 2: 66(1) of the FSA, on the basis of which the Partnership is exempted from the requirement to obtain a license under the FSA, but is subject to certain ongoing obligations, including reporting obligations.